Kouhaku: Why Japanese like Red and White Combination

 The simultaneous combined use of red and white has been passed down in Japan from generation to generation, and today when we divide people into 2 teams, we traditionally assign them the 2 colors.

 In addition to that usage, actually the combination of red and white colors, Kouhaku is also customarily used during celebrations.

 One theory holds that “Kouhaku (red and white)” stands for the person’s lifetime since red has a meaning of “birth” and white has a meaning of “death” in Japan.

 Because of this, in general, Japanese people consider the combination of red and white a lucky charm, for which reason we have the custom of preparing it at auspicious occasions.

 The Case when Kouhaku is Used in Japan

 Lastly, here are some occasions when the red and white combination, Kouhaku is used in Japan.

 - On sports day, children belong to one of the 2 teams, red or white, and fight each other.

-- We have the tradition of presenting the set of red and white Japanese steamed buns stuffed with sweet red bean paste “Kouhaku manju (紅白まんじゅう)” during celebration times.
+- During celebration times, we have the tradition of presenting “Kouhaku Manju (紅白まんじゅう)“, a set of red and white Manju or Japanese steamed buns stuffed with sweet red bean paste.

-- The red and white striped curtain “Kouhaku Maku (紅白幕)” is often hung at celebrating special occasions in Japan.
+- When celebrating special occasions, the red and white striped curtain “Kouhaku Maku (紅白幕)” is often hung in Japan.